n1ranam/Blog-Post-Management/README.md

   <h1 align="center">Blog Post Management</h1>

-A Blog application in Django contains all the features of a Blog site like login/register into the system, add blog post with title, description and image and edit or delete the blog post.
+A Blog application in Django contains all the features of a blog site, such as login/register into the system, adding blog posts with title, description, and image, as well as editing or deleting the blog post.

 </div>